 THCA – Tetrahydrocannabinolic Acid

-Tetrahydrocannabinolic Acid is a non-psychoactive cannabinoid that is there in the raw cannabis herb.
+Tetrahydrocannabinolic Acid is a non-psychoactive cannabinoid that is found in the raw cannabis plant.
 When they are left to dry, the components convert to THC, which is a process that is hastened by heat.
 Even though there are still studies being conducted and still needs to be done on the actual effects of THCA, studies have also found cannabinoid to show effects on the body’s endocannabinoid system, including anticonvulsant effects, anti-spasmodic effects, and anti-insomnia effects.

 CBDA – Cannabidiol Acid